 Check out my process book for this project and the actual Montana Memoirs spreads by clicking below:

 This rebrand of Pirastro is hypothetical, a personal design exercise.
 A violinist for over 16 years, I am passionate about all things strings, particularly Pirastro, my preferred brand for violin strings.
-Here I illustrated the violin imagery, designed the branding and string packaging.
+Here I illustrated the violin imagery, and designed the branding and string packaging.